Understanding the Connection Between Gut Mucosa Damage and Parkinson's Disease: A Groundbreaking Exploration

 A recent survey involving 2,000 participants from various demographics highlighted striking correlations between gut health and the onset of PD.
 Some key findings include:

-- Among the respondents with gastrointestinal complaints, 65 percent had complained of poor bowel habits such as constipations and bloating, all of which are symptoms of damaged gut mucosa.
+• Among the respondents with gastrointestinal complaints, 65 percent had complained of poor bowel habits, such as constipation and bloating, all of which are symptoms of damaged gut mucosa.

-- The study established that 80 % of Parkinson’s disease patients have a change in their gut bacteria; this suggests that the health of the microbiome could be a possible preventative measure against Parkinson’s.
+• The study established that 80% of Parkinson’s disease patients have a change in their gut bacteria, suggesting that the health of the microbiome could be a possible preventative measure against Parkinson’s.

-The outcome of this study therefore bears strong evidence that a healthy gut may significantly help decreasing the likelihood of Parkinson’s disease.
+Therefore, this study's outcome provides strong evidence that a healthy gut may significantly decrease the likelihood of Parkinson’s disease.

-At the moment researchers are using research focused on new approaches that are used to treat Parkinson's by trying to reconnect gut bacteria with the body.
+Currently, researchers are researching new approaches to treating Parkinson's by trying to reconnect gut bacteria with the body.

 These include: